 How to Grow Sedum

 Sedums, common name stone crop, are a wide-ranging genus of about 400 species with a variety of flowering colours and times.
-The Sedum illustrated (above right) is Ruby Glow a popular and commonly grown variety which produces spectacular red flowers from late summer into early autumn.
+The Sedum illustrated (above right) is Ruby Glow, a popular and commonly grown variety which produces spectacular red flowers from late summer into early autumn.
 Sedums vary in size, some are low growing and suitable for a rock garden, (middle image) and others such as Ruby Glow and autumn flowering species are around the 25cms in height suitable for the front of a mixed border.

-I love Sedums they have so much going for them.
-Sedum look great when they are emerging with fresh strong green waxy foliage, beautiful just as the buds are emerging, and when fully in flower.
-I leave the seed heads on over winter, they look great in the Autumn and also when dusted with frost.
-Inthe Summer they attract dozens of pollinators, bees and butterflies as soon as the flower heads form and they are easy to propagate.
-On this page are many images of Sedum, and they are one of my top ten plants.
-They are all very easy to grow, requiring no attention once planted.
+In the Summer they attract dozens of pollinators, bees and butterflies as soon as the flower heads form and they are easy to propagate.
+On this page are many images of Sedum.
+They are one of my top ten plants.
+All very easy to grow, requiring no attention once planted.
 I cannot imagine having a garden without planting sedums in it.

 Sedums are best planted where they will enjoy good sun with soil that is not too dry.
 Sedums will grow in partial shade, but not full shade.
 Sedum is a very undemanding plant and is virtually maintenance free apart from a trim back in the spring.